InsTiport/Personalized-response-generation/README.md

 Use `-h` to see available sports.

 ## Generating `*_utterance.csv` and `*_episode.csv`
-These two kinds of files are not on Github and should not be put under version control (they are too large), and Git should ignore all csv files (see `.gitignore`).
+These files are not on Github and should not be put under version control (they are too large), and Git should ignore all csv files (see `.gitignore`).

-To generate these two kinds of files on your local machine, inside `processing` folder, run:
+To generate these files on your local machine, inside `processing` folder, run:

 ```python generate_csv.py```